Finnish gunboat Karjala: Interwar period

 From summer of 1919 Karjala amongst other Finnish naval vessels was tasked with security and patrol duties the Koivisto region where the British naval detachment was located.
 During prohibition in Finland in 1925 some illegal alcohol had been smuggled onboard Karjala by cadets.
 Some of the alcohol was spilled to a nearby lantern which ignited the liquid resulting in an explosion which injured several cadets.
 Event became known as the 'second blast of Karelia' after the Viborg blast of 1495.

 On 4 September 1939 Karjala as part of the Coastal Fleet was moved to the Sea of Åland.
 However, as Karjala was replaced by Hämeenmaa the ship sailed to Kotka already on 18 September.
 For the rest of the autumn Karjala patrolled the waters from Kotka to Koivisto together with Turunmaa.

 Winter War

 On 4 December 1939 had Finnish coastal facilities at Koivisto saw lights moving in the sea.
 This appeared to be minesweeping effort for two days later group of Soviet destroyers sailed in to shell Finnish coastal facilities.
 On 7 December 1939 Karjala was sent to tow Finnish submarine Saukko along with three motor torpedo boats to Koivisto both to lay mines and to intercept the Soviet ships.
 Detachment however did not succeed in either of its goals.

-On 4 January 1940 Karjala arrived to Åland to join with the Coastal Fleet.
+On 4 January 1940 Karjala reached Åland to join the Coastal Fleet.
 She participated in anti-submarine patrols which continued until the sea froze on 30 January.